 On January 9, 1926, Joseph Y. Schooner, who held a mortgage given by Annie Varney on 513 and 515 Beacon, foreclosed and sold both houses to Helen Christina (Lamos) Toner, the widow of Charles Henry Toner.
 She was a real estate agent and lived in Dorchester.

 On September 29, 1927, the Brookline Savings Bank foreclosed the mortgages given by Helen Toner when she purchased 513 and 515 Beacon and sold both houses to Joseph Y Schooner.
 He was a note broker and dealer in mirrors.
 He and his wife, Carrie (Raphael) Schooner, lived in Brookline.
 He died in June of 1931 and the property continued to be owned by his estate.

 During the 1927-1928 winter season, Annie Varney, who previously had owned 515 Beacon, was living there and operating it as a lodging house.
 She previously had lived at 221 Newbury.
 She moved soon thereafter to 390 Marlborough (also owned by James Schooner).

 By 1929, 515 Beacon was the home of Miss Katherine M. Brown, who operated it as a lodging house.
 She previously had lived at 82 Bay State Road.

-It remained the Sigma Phi Epsilon fraternity house in 2014.
+515 Beacon remained the Delta Phi Epsilon sorority in 2018.